Cauliflower Fried Rice will trick your tastebuds in the best way possible. This 20 minute low-carb recipe tastes like regular fried rice!

 Tips for Making Cauliflower Fried Rice

 2. Customize It: Add any/all vegetables you may have on hand.
 I often add frozen pepper stir fry mix and/or frozen edamame.
-I made it once with fresh broccoli and that was…not our favorite, just FYI.

 3. Tools Needed: While a food processor rices cauliflower in seconds, you can also use a box grater to make cauliflower rice.
-Additionally, a large wok works great for this recipe, though a very large, nonstick skillet does the job too.
+Additionally, a large wok works great for this recipe, though a large, nonstick skillet does the job too.

 4. Too veggie heavy?
 If you’re serving Cauliflower Fried Rice to little ones, or have a dining parter that won’t go for so many veggies, feel free to cut the cauliflower rice with regular, cooked white rice.